 Georgia has a system of FREE DUI LAWYERS in every single court because every DUI mandates probation, or jail, or both.
 So, if your income level permits you to qualify for a public defender or a court-appointed DUI lawyer, go to these people for your drunk driving defense.
 You positively need to be represented.

 You can’t be denied representation by a DUI lawyer, but FREE DUI attorneys are at public defender offices, not private law firms.
 If you cannot afford a paid DUI lawyer, contact your court, and ask how to qualify for an appointed DUI defense lawyer.

-Links About Criminal Georgia DUI Laws and Our Georgia DUI Attorneys
+Helpful Information About Criminal Georgia DUI Laws and Our Georgia DUI Attorneys